WishUponATree/WishUponATree/README.md

-  👋 Hey there!
-Welcome to my profile.
+  👋 Hi there!
+Welcome to my profile!

   📚 I'm a high school student using GitHub to create websites.